stellarnodeN/Q3_25_solana-starter/README.md

 - **nft_mint.ts**
   Mints a new NFT using the uploaded metadata.
-  - Uses Metaplex’s `createNft` function.
+  - Uses Metaplex's `createNft` function.
   - Sets the metadata URI, name, symbol, and royalty.
   - Prints the transaction and mint address.